gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 gets added to the Digital Archive, the metadata should be sufficient to fill in the item's fields just by looking at the index and the scan, without having to retrieve and handle the physical item.

-When using acronyms, spell out the first instance, for example write "Acadia National Park (ANP)" the first time instead of just "ANP".
+When using acronyms, spell out the first instance, for example, write "Acadia National Park (ANP)" the first time instead of just "ANP".

 #### Separated out items
-When the accessions contains items that the curator separated out, add a paragraph or a separate table to the accession index that briefly describes those items.
+When an accession contains items that the curator separated out, add a paragraph or a separate table to the accession index that briefly describes those items.

 #### Curator approval of the index file